 The District has an annual obligation to the Town of Acton for costs avoided in the construction of the Middle Fort Pond Brook Sewer District.
 The amount owed represents the total projected costs to construct an on-site facility and sewage collection system for the school campus located on Charter and Hayward roads.
-The annual payment is \$183,333 through July 1, 2029 with a final payment of \$90,800 on July 1, 2030.
-At June 30, 2020 the remaining balance was \$1,924,134.
+The annual payment is \$183,333 through July 1, 2029, with a final payment of \$90,800 on July 1, 2030.
+At June 30, 2022 the present value of the remaining future payments was \$1,557,467.